Covid-19: How does it compare to the cold and flu?

 Other people, especially those with underlying respiratory conditions, may experience breathing difficulties or struggle to sleep with a cold.

-Addition to the severity, some people may experience gastrointestinal symptoms, such as diarrhoea, when they are infected with a cold.
+In addition to the severity, some people may experience gastrointestinal symptoms, such as diarrhoea, when they are infected with a cold.

 Flu

-Despite causing similar symptoms to the common cold or Covid-19, influenza is not a coronavirus (CoV), but instead a human parainfluenza virus (HPIV).
+Despite causing similar symptoms to the common cold or COVID-19, influenza is not a coronavirus (CoV), but instead a human parainfluenza virus (HPIV).

 The typical symptoms of flu are: